 Knoxville, TN 37901-2564

-101 W. Broadway Avenue
+101 W Broadway Ave

 Maryville, TN 37801

 Any pregnancy, planned or unplanned, generates a great deal of emotions, concerns, and questions.
 Joy at one moment can be followed quickly by fear or uncertainty.
 This is completely normal and expected.
 Each pregnancy story is unique and there are commonly asked questions shared by many.
 Harmony Family Center helps pregnant women understand the adoption process and will support what a birth mother believes is best for her.
-Should a pregnant woman decide that adoption is right for her, Harmony Family Center staff will walk the journey with women, from birth, to placement, to healing.
+Should a pregnant woman decide that adoption is right for her, Harmony Family Center staff will walk the journey with her from birth, to placement, to healing.
 Harmony is a Knoxville based agency who works with local expectant mothers and birth parents.
 We will be there with you through the entire process.
 If a birth mother decides to parent her baby, Harmony Family Center staff will provide referrals for all the resources needed to be successful.
 Adoption Specialists are available to discuss your questions and concerns.
 Please call 865.982.5225 to begin the conversation.

 Frequently Asked Questions